STAND. COM. REP. NO. 1473

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Health and Human Services that is attached to this report, your Committee concurs with the intent and purpose of S.B.
+As affirmed by the record of votes of the members of your Committee on Water & Land that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
 No. 1136, S.D.
 1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
 No. 1136, S.D.
 1, H.D.
 1, and be referred to your Committee on Finance.

 Respectfully submitted on behalf of the members of the Committee on Water & Land,